 On-going therapy sessions take place for 50 minutes and are held once weekly, on a day and time that is agreed with you.

-I do offer a limited number of concessions for on-going weekly sessions to people on low incomes, we can discuss this in more detail during the initial assessment if you feel this applies to you.
+I do offer a limited number of concessions for on-going weekly sessions to people on a low income, we can discuss this in more detail during the initial assessment if you feel this applies to you.

 I welcome and respect difference and diversity including gender, sexual orientation, racial background, ethnicity and religious beliefs.